Ivan R. Gates: Barnstormer, entrepreneur and policeman

 Gates became a showman, founding or co-founding with Clyde Pangborn the Gates Flying Circus in 1921.
 It was the most spectacular of the barnstorming outfits in the 1920s, attracting in its heyday tens of thousands to a single show.
 A Time magazine article estimated it staged 2000 air meets in 44 states.
 It also toured Canada and Mexico.
 Among his pilots were "Upside-Down" Pangborn, Didier Masson and William S. Brock.
 Pangborn was the outfit's half-owner, chief pilot and operating manager.
 Gates had been Masson's manager in the 1910s.
 Gates himself did not fly much, accumulating only 600 hours overall.
 His car racing experience proved useful; for the stunts involving switching between an airplane and a car, he was the driver.

+George Bruce was an advance man for the flying circus from 1924–27.
+Afterwards, he became a popular pulp writer.
+He encapsulated his Gates experience in two pieces of fiction.
+"Flying Circus" (Air Stories, December 1927), a short story, drew upon two actual GFC mishaps.
+Flying Circus, a 6-part serial in Argosy (Nov.
+30, 1935–Jan.
+4, 1936), fictionalized the entire history of the Gates Flying Circus, starting in 1919.

 Accord to the Chicago Tribune, Gates felt the days of barnstorming were coming to an end, with aviation becoming more commonplace and the government adding ever more safety regulations, so on October 17, 1927, he teamed up with Charles Healy Day, designer of the Standard J airplane, to form the Gates-Day Aircraft Company to design and build aircraft and to operate the Gates Flying Circus.
 He eventually sold his interest in the company and formed the Gates Aircraft Corporation and the Gates Flying Service, the latter based at Holmes Airport in New York.
 The onset of the Great Depression drove the Gates-Day Aircraft Company, by then renamed the New Standard Aircraft Company, into bankruptcy in 1931, and Gates' new businesses also foundered.